 3. Wholegrain Bread with Nut Spread

 Wholegrains and nuts contain magnesium.
 A deficiency of the mineral has been linked to insomnia.
-Bread contains carbohydrate, which may increase the level of sleep-inducing tryptophan.
+Bread contains carbohydrates, which may increase the level of sleep-inducing tryptophan.

 4. Cereal Mix Containing Nuts and Seeds with Milk

 Nuts and seeds contain magnesium and vitamin E. Avoid cereals high in sugar with lack of other minerals.

 5. Banana or Fruit Muffin